glukicov/CadenceAI/README.md

 # Engineering backlog
 - [ ] Add [Pkl](https://pkl-lang.org/blog/introducing-pkl.html) for config validation
+- [ ] Seperate BE and FE in pyproject.toml
+- [ ] Pass vars to docker-compose from config.yaml
 - [ ] Config class
 - [ ] Linting
 - [ ] Tests (unit and e2e)